 Satellite network: Iridium

-What we don’t: Unrefined app and middling performance.
+What we don’t: Unrefined app and expensive pay structure.

 Best of the Rest